-With the arrival of better weather and isolation keeping us inside so much, windows are likely to be left open in the hope of catching a breeze – and reports are reaching CAPT of small children falling from upstairs windows, frequently needing specialist hospital care for significant head injuries.
+With the arrival of better weather, windows are likely to be left open in the hope of catching a breeze – and reports are reaching CAPT of small children falling from upstairs windows, frequently needing specialist hospital care for significant head injuries.

 Parents often see falls from windows as ‘freak’ accidents but the statistics belie that view.
 In fact, nationally, one child under five is admitted to hospital every day after falling from a building – often from open windows but also from balconies.

 Why are pre-school children at particular risk?

 Pre-school children are particularly susceptible to falls from a height:

 - They are curious and want to see what’s happening outside but have no real understanding of danger.